 What Is A Commercial Lease Agreement?

-A Commercial Lease Agreement is a formal, legally binding contract between a landlord and a business (in this case, they’d be the tenant).
-A Commercial Lease will give the business full use of the property for an agreed period of time.
-This formal agreement sets out the rights and obligations of both parties during this relationship.
+A Commercial Lease Agreement is a formal, legally binding contract between a landlord and a business (in this case, the tenant).
+A Commercial Lease gives you full use of the property for an agreed period, and it sets out the rights and obligations of both parties throughout this relationship.

 • Duration of the lease